varun-anumalla/KNR-Connect/README.md

 ## 🚀 The Development Journey:

 This project's development was a realistic engineering journey that required overcoming numerous real-world obstacles, including:

+* Integrating Rich Content: Engineered the UI to gracefully handle dynamic image loading and variable-length descriptions without sacrificing performance or breaking the layout, ensuring a smooth user experience.
 * Resolving stubborn IDE caching bugs that required invalidating caches and performing clean builds.
 * Debugging silent data loading failures caused by database schema mismatches and race conditions.
 * Diagnosing and fixing broken API links and JSON syntax errors using `Logcat` and detailed error analysis.